-Abby has a unique background that includes over fifteen years of professional experience at the intersection of information management, knowledge management, libraries, and communications.
+Abby has a unique background that includes twenty years of professional experience at the intersection of knowledge management, information management and governance, technology, libraries, and communications.
 She has worked with a wide range of organizations, including United Nations agencies; colleges and universities; not-for-profit organizations; the news media; and private sector companies.

 Before founding Clobridge Consulting in 2010, Abby was the Associate Director of Research and Knowledge Services at Harvard University, Kennedy School of Government.
 Her main areas of focus included supporting the school's Open Access policy and developing a school-wide taxonomy.
 From 2003-2009, Abby was the head of the digital repository program at Bucknell University (Pennsylvania) where she oversaw the university's digital repository program and metadata initiatives.

 Along with her former colleague, David Del Testa (Associate Professor, Department of History, Bucknell University), Abby won the 2009 ACRL Instruction Section Innovation Award for the development of the World War II Poster Project.
 Two distinct pedagogical models were developed as a result of this project; both models have been replicated at other colleges.

 Earlier in her career, Abby worked as an investigate researcher and news librarian for the CNN News Library, a 24-hour, 7-day a week operation whose mission is to provide research to CNN journalists all over the world.
 While at CNN, Abby was a member of the investigative unit, a team that won First Place, National Headliner Awards (2002) for continuing coverage on "Attack on America and Aftermath."